Main content of the website

 Council is the governing body of the Village of Kaslo and is responsible for:

-• Establishing policies and bylaws
+• Establishing policies and adopting bylaws

 • Approving budgets and overseeing municipal services